apache/sling-site/README.md

 It would be nice to automate this in a Jenkins build...patches welcome!

+## Variables in page content
+Adding `expandVariables=true` to a page's front matter enables simple variables replacement, see the `pageVariables` map in templates code for which variables are supported or to add more variables.
+A pattern like `${sling_tagline}` in page content is replaced by the `sling_tagline` variable if it exists, otherwise a MISSING_PAGE_VARIABLE marker is output.

+Please use a `sling.` prefix for new site-related variables in `jbake.properties`, to differentiate from JBake built-in variables.

 ## TODO
 Here's a rough list of things that need to be done after the 2017 migration to gitpubsub.